-- evidence/letters of support from local community and business as relevant - evidence that the relevant state or territory government and local government agency or body has been invited (e.g.an email or letter).
-If the relevant state or territory government or local government agency or body is not part of the partnership, reasoning should be provided in your application - evidence that the relevant Traditional Owner/First Nations groups form part of the partnership or are consulted on a regular basis (e.g. an email, letter or minutes that acknowledge the partnership or consultation involvement) - evidence of incorporation and not-for-profit status (where applicable) - detailed evidence that relates directly to your assessment criteria responses (where applicable) - trust deed (where applicable).
+- a proposed governance structure for your precinct outlining the roles and responsibilities of each project partner - evidence of support from local community and business as relevant - evidence that the relevant State or Territory government and local government agency or body has been invited to participate (e.g. an email or letter) - evidence that the relevant RDA committee and Traditional Owner/First Nations groups for the area have been contacted to seek their support (e.g. an email, or letter) - evidence of not-for-profit status (where applicable) - detailed evidence that supports assessment criteria responses (where applicable) - trust deed (where applicable).

 You must attach supporting documentation to the application form in line with the instructions provided within the form.
 You should only attach requested documents.
 The total of all attachments cannot exceed 20MB.
-We will not consider information in attachments that we do not request or information provided in web page or cloud storage links.
+We will not consider information in attachments that we do not request.